roncampbell/NICAR2019/Data analysis in R.md

  $ STATE     : chr  "California" "California" "California" "California" ...
  $ AGENCY    : chr  "Contract County" "Contract County" "Contract County" "Contract County" ...

 Whoa!
-There are nearly 12,000 fires here ("11795 obs").
-Let's make a chart and see how many of them are big.
+There are nearly 12,000 fires here ("11977 obs").
+Let's make a chart and see how many of those fires are big.
 We'll do that using ggplot, the ingenious charting tool built into the tidyverse.
 We'll dive right in, and then I'll explain how it works:

 > ggplot(Wildfires, aes(x=YEAR, y=GIS_ACRES)) + geom_point()